network-plane/shareplane/README.md

 - **File Listing**: Automatic HTML file listing at the root path
 - **Glob Pattern Support**: Use glob patterns to select multiple files
 - **Hidden File Filtering**: Hidden files (starting with `.`) are excluded from listings by default
+- **File Hashing**: Optional SHA1 hash calculation and display for files in listings
 - **Real-time Progress**: See download progress as files are served
 - **Graceful Shutdown**: Print statistics on exit (SIGINT/SIGTERM)